qdu-bioinfo/Phylo-Spec/multi_models/Multi_Models_README.md

 6. Run all models with one click:

+   Manual modification of the fully connected layer dimensions: line (#65 and #607)

    ```
    python Multi-comparison-models.py -c input_for_all_models/Synthetic_Dataset_1/Synthetic_Dataset_1.csv -t input_for_all_models/Synthetic_Dataset_1/Synthetic_Dataset_1.nwk -l input_for_all_models/Synthetic_Dataset_1/PMCNN_Synthetic_Dataset_1.csv -npy input_for_all_models/Synthetic_Dataset_1/Synthetic_Dataset_1_DeepPhylo_X.npy input_for_all_models/Synthetic_Dataset_1/Synthetic_Dataset_1_DeepPhylo_y.npy input_for_all_models/Synthetic_Dataset_1/Synthetic_Dataset_1_DeepPhylo_embeding.npy
    ```